hmc-cs111-fall2015/project-notebook/Entry 5 -- November 25 copy.md

 At the time of writing this my partner hasn't completed my critique yet.
 I'll poke them tomorrow morning.

+I forgot to poke them, but the critique has now been done!

+I think that Robin did this critique (there is no name).
+Assuming that, he said...

+   1. The explicit type checks on input seem like a good idea
+   1. I should put my logo in the repo.
+   1. That two things come to mind with regards to suggestions

+### Suggestions

+On one hand I could have tab text-completion, similar to in an IDE where you can type `circ`, hit `<TAB>`, and have then get `circle`.

+I could also have textual suggestions displayed to the user, on start-up.

+Finally, I could have the tab completion be rendered on the screen in gray (or something like that).

 ## Post-critique reflection

+I agree that text-completion would be neat, and complementing it with a visual would be even neater.
+I think it would also be nice to interact with the completion system in a more powerful way than just completing the names of identifiers (and doing visuals).

+In particular I think it would be nice to find out which inputs you can give to functions.
+This is a slightly different type of query.

+Perhaps it would be good to support both?